Duck with olives

 Preheat oven to 220 °C (425 °F).
 Remove the rump from the duck and any excess skin around the cavity and neck.
 Tie the legs, if desired, then season the duck with oil, salt and pepper to taste.
 Place it in a roasting pan and surround it with the onion and carrots.
 Put into the oven and cook for 20 minutes or until the duck is browned.

 Remove the roasting pan from the oven, then place it on a stove element on high heat.
 Add the wine and reduce the liquid for 3-4 minutes.
-Add the duck stock and bay leafs and bring to a boil.
+Add the duck stock, the italian tomatoes and bay leafs and bring to a boil.
 Cover the duck with aluminum foil and put it back in the oven at 375 °F (190 °C) and cook for 75 minutes more.

 Remove the roasting pan from the oven.
 Place the duck on a large plate and cover it again with aluminum foil.
 Strain the cooking liquids and remove the fat, then place the liquid back in the roasting pan with the cooked vegetables.
 Add the green peppercorns, thyme and parsley and mix together.
 Put the duck back into the roasting pan, surrounding it with the remaining ingredients.